holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 ```
 Run the above, and you should see the script starting to generate images for 1000 steps and then save the images into a video.mp4 file.

 Here is a gif of our model:

 ![Alt Text](/images/video_1000.gif)

 Clearly, the agent is not perfect and does lose quite a few games.
 Still, it does a relatively good job!
-We could probably get a close-to-perfect agent if we trained it for a few more days (or a bigger GPU).
+We could probably get a close-to-perfect agent if we trained it for a few more days (or use a bigger GPU).

 ## 5. Conclusion